 You will want to make sure you choose a network card that has checksum offloading.
 Most modern network interface cards have this feature, but it is important enough that you will want to make sure.
 When checksum offloading isn’t present on the NIC, it will use the CPU to calculate the checksum significantly impacting performance.

 While most systems from the last several years can run HMP Elements; in order to achieve a higher density, you will want to consider a more powerful CPU.
 In our testing, we were able to run 1000 ports on a Core i5-750, which is a quad core running at 2.66 GHz.
 We also ran tests on faster hardware, and did not have any difficulty getting to 1000 ports..

 8GB of memory is recommended for running more than 500 ports, although you likely won’t run into any trouble using just 4GB..

 This special mode uses WinPCAP to send our traffic instead of Winsock.
 This results in reduced CPU usage.
 You will want to use this tutorial for setting up PCAP mode.
 PCAP Mode must be enabled to achieve port densities of 500 or more.

 Increase the Thread Pool Count

-Increase the Thread Count.
-To minimize the impact of starting threads on the fly, we instead use a threadpool to minimize the performance impact associated with starting new threads.
-We allow the user to specify the minimum and maximum amount of threads.
-You will want to add the following settings to your VoiceElementsServer.exe.config, and also to your client configuration file.
+To minimize the impact of starting threads on the fly, we instead use a thread pool to minimize the performance impact associated with starting new threads.
+We allow the user to specify the minimum and maximum number of threads.
+You will want to add the following settings to your VoiceElementsServer.exe.config.
 You will want to make sure you place it in the “VoiceElements.Properties.Settings” section:

 <VoiceElements.Properties.Settings> <setting name="ThreadPoolMax" serializeAs="String"> <value>2500</value> </setting> <setting name="ThreadPoolMin" serializeAs="String"> <value>1500</value> </setting> </VoiceElements.Properties.Settings>